ese5160/final-project-a07g-a14g-t09-shorts-sparks/A07G_README.md

 #define EDBG_CDC_SERCOM_PINMUX_PAD3 PINMUX_PB11D_SERCOM4_PAD3
 ```

-This shows that we are using SERCOM4, with RX on PAD 3 and pin PB11, and with TX on PAD 2 and pin PB10
+This shows that we are using SERCOM4, with RX on PAD 3 and pin PB11, and with TX on PAD 2 and pin PB10.
+Additonally, at least one ground connection must be made to the logic analyzer to share common ground between the samw system and the logic anlyzer.
+All channels' grounds are internally connected in the logic anlyzer so a single ground connection suffices.

+Alternatively, pins could be soldered onto the 3 pin UART Debug section that has GND, TX, RX, but for soldering simplicity, I will try to use the existing header pins first.

 #### 2: Where on the circuit board can you attach / solder to?